-I planned my Northern Italy travel itinerary around the fact I wanted to see Venice again, mainly to see the nearby island of Burano, Verona, and Lake Garda.
+I planned my Northern Italy travel itinerary around the fact I didn’t have a car, and wanted to see Burano Island (near Venice), Verona, and Lake Garda.
 I did this all by public transportation, and I would recommend my itinerary for anyone that wants a varied combination of Northern Italy’s landscape and culture.

 Transportation in Northern Italy